 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the RX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony RX100 II Manual.
+Further information on the features and operation of the 10D and RX100 II can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony RX100 II Manual.